medical-software-quality/documentation-as-code/README.md

 Almost paradoxically, although these processes seem incompatible in form, their objectives are the same: improve quality and reduce risk using a risk-based approach.

-### Risk of one organization with two practices
+### One organization with two practices

-The primary consequence of these two seemly incompatible cultures is that organizations usually have 2 teams working in QA - "software QA", comprising of people with expertise in software testing and DevOps, and "process QA", comprising of validation leads and QA leads with expertise in the requirements set out by governamental agencies such as FDA.
+The primary consequence of these two cultures is that organizations usually have 2 teams working in QA - "software QA", comprising of people with expertise in software testing and DevOps, and "process QA", comprising of validation leads and QA leads with expertise in the requirements set out by governamental agencies.
 These teams usually produce two parallel sets of deliverables:

 * The process executed by "software QA" (hereby named "process")
 * The process interpreted by "process QA" (hereby named "shadow process")